caolan/nodeunit/README.md

 <img src="http://github.com/caolan/nodeunit/raw/master/img/example_pass.png" />

-Ahhh, Doesn't that fell better?
+Ahhh, Doesn't that feel better?

 You can also add some code to the bottom of your test modules so they can be run directly from the command-line: